ismir2022/ismir2022.github.io/satellites/mmmt_staging.md

 #### Music and Neuroscience
 Blair Kaneshiro (Stanford University)<br>
 Peter Keller (Aarhus University)<br>

+## Schedule

+All the talks can be attended virtually.
+The speakers who will be present physically will also present via an online platform.
+Each talk will last for 40 minutes followed by a 20 minute Q&A after each session.
+However, we encourage attendees to attend physically as this would give you a chance to interact with the physical speakers during coffee breaks and lunch.
+At the end of the workshop we hope to have an informal get together to ring in ISMIR 2022!
+We look forward to seeing you there!

 ## Registration
 The registration fee for the workshop are as follows: